• Skip to primary navigation

 The making of Chicken Chop Suey

-I had a half a head of Napa cabbage in the crisper, leftover from making my Better than Applebee's Oriental Chicken Salad, and some bok choy in the garden, about ready to bolt, so I thought I would make a quick, healthy, low-fat, Chicken Chop Suey.
+I had half a head of Napa cabbage in the crisper, leftover from making my Better than Applebee's Oriental Chicken Salad, and some bok choy in the garden, about ready to bolt, so I thought I would make a quick, healthy, low-fat, Chicken Chop Suey.

 Chop Suey vs Chow Mein